 If you don’t have dates on hand, a close second option is honey.
 Or, you can go without the added sweetener.

 If I am making this for myself and struggling to hit my protein macro for the day, I will add in some protein powder.
 I prefer to drink this smoothie as a guilt-free desert drink without the protein powder, but if you are already used to drinking protein powder smoothies, then try it with this smoothie.

 To be honest, you can do so much with this base smoothie recipe.
-You can add a gala apple, persian cucumber, mango, blueberries, rasperries, and red grapes.
+You can add a gala apple, Persian cucumber, mango, blueberries, raspberries, and red grapes.

 If you don’t care about the color of your smoothie, you can add some baby spinach.
 I still don’t get how spinach is virtually tasteless when blended up in a smoothie.

 How Many Calories in a Banana Strawberry Smoothie